artela-network/artela-docs/docs/develop/reference/aspect-lib/components/3-sys-hostapi/index.md

 * Returns
-    * data: Uint8Array，The data type returned varies depending on the key of the query,Each key table for every join point has a column named "Value Type" to display the corresponding return type for that key. for example: [PreContractCall Key table's](/develop/reference/aspect-lib/join-points/pre-contract-call#key-table) Value type.
+    * data: Uint8Array，The data type returned varies depending on the key of the query, each key table for every join point has a column named "Value Type" to display the corresponding return type for that key. for example: [PreContractCall Key table's](/develop/reference/aspect-lib/join-points/pre-contract-call#key-table) Value type.

 * Example